-Charles J. Merritt Jr. and Virginia B. Merritt Scholarship Fund: Established from the estate of Virginia B. Merritt in 1998.
-This scholarship fund will assist deserving students who exhibit high academic performance or promise.
+Charles J. Merritt Jr. and Virginia B. Merritt Scholarship Fund: Established from the estate of Virginia B. Merritt in 1998, this scholarship fund provides financial assistance with a preference for students who exhibit high academic performance or promise.
 Mrs. Merritt served as personal secretary to three Fairfield University presidents.